M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Graded geometry

 Endowing a graded manifold with a symplectic (\ie non-degenerate and closed) 2-form has a number of consequences.
-First of all, the existence of a symplectic $2$-form of degree $n$ on a $\mathbb N$-graded manifold $\V$ constrains\footnote{\Cf Lemma 2.4 in \cite{Roytenberged.Contemp.Math.Vol.315Amer.Math.Soc.ProvidenceRI2002}.} the degree of $\V$ to not exceed $n$.
-Secondly, it can be shown\footnote{\Cf Lemma 2.2 in \cite{Roytenberged.Contemp.Math.Vol.315Amer.Math.Soc.ProvidenceRI2002}.} than any homogeneous symplectic 2-form of degree $n\geq1$ is exact.
-These two properties can be used in order to provide a local presentation \ala Darboux of $\NP$-manifolds.
-We distinguish between odd and even cases as follows: \bi \item \underline{$n$ odd}
+First of all, the existence of a symplectic $2$-form of degree $n$ on a $\mathbb N$-graded manifold $\V$ constrains the degree of $\V$ to not exceed $n$ [\cf \cite{Roytenberged.Contemp.Math.Vol.315Amer.Math.Soc.ProvidenceRI2002} Lemma 2.4].
+Secondly, it can be shown than any homogeneous symplectic 2-form of degree $n\geq1$ is exact [\cf \cite{Roytenberged.Contemp.Math.Vol.315Amer.Math.Soc.ProvidenceRI2002} Lemma 2.2].
+These two properties can be used in order to provide a local presentation of $\NP$-manifolds \ala Darboux.